devjgm/sumcol/README.md

   -f, --field <FIELD>          The field to sum.
-If not specified, uses the full line [default: 0] -x, --hex                    Treat all numbers as hex, not just those with a leading 0x -d, --delimiter <DELIMITER>  The regex on which to split fields [default: \s+] -h, --help                   Print help
+If not specified, uses the full line [default: 0] -x, --hex                    Treat all numbers as hex, not just those with a leading 0x -d, --delimiter <DELIMITER>  The regex on which to split fields [default: \s+] -v, --verbose                Print each number that's being summed, along with some metadata -h, --help                   Print help
   -V, --version                Print version
 ```